 Attention Fraternal Leaders: Find New Tools and Resources in the WebFez Library.
 Visit Library

-James E. “Ed” Stolze Jr. of Peoria, Arizona, is serving his 10th year as a member of the Boards of Directors for Shriners International and Shriners Children’s.
-He was elected Imperial Potentate, part of the 12-member body that helps govern the Shriners fraternity, during the Shriners 2023 Imperial Session held July 2–6 in Charlotte, North Carolina.
+James E. “Ed” Stolze Jr. of Peoria, Arizona, is serving his 11th year as a member of the Boards of Directors for Shriners International and Shriners Children’s™.
+He was named Junior Past Imperial Potentate, part of the 12-member body that helps govern the Shriners fraternity, during the 2024 Imperial Session held June 30-July 4 in Reno, Nevada.

 Fraternities and Philanthropy